hypeJunction/Elgg-images/README.md

 ## Features

- * Generic API for handling image files
+ * Generic API for handling image files and entity avatars
  * Standardized handling of thubmnails for all image files

 ## API